robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the primary purpose of the OPTIONS HTTP method?

-A) Delete a resource
+- A. Delete a resource
-B) Update a resource partially
+- B. Update a resource partially
-C) Discover allowed methods for a resource
+- C. Discover allowed methods for a resource
-D) Create a new resource
+- D. Create a new resource

 ### Back
 **Correct Answer**: C